tiagolr/gate12/README.md

 </div>

-GATE-12 is an open-source and cross-platform envelope generator for gate/volume control inspired by plugins like GrossBeat and ShaperBox.
+GATE-12 is a cross-platform envelope generator for gate/volume control inspired by plugins like GrossBeat and ShaperBox.
 It is a port of [GATE-1](https://github.com/tiagolr/gate1) to _JUCE_ framework which in turn is a port of [GATE-1 JSFX](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#gate-1) for the Reaper DAW.

 <div align="center">